Stability of black holes with non-minimally coupled scalar hair to the Einstein tensor: Time-domain integration scheme

 Here, we briefly demonstrate the numerical scheme of time-domain integration, first proposed in \cite{Gundlach:1993tp}, which yields the temporal response of a metric perturbation as it propagates on a fixed background spacetime.
 By defining $u(r_\ast,t)=u(i\Delta r_\ast,j\Delta t)=u_{i,j}$, $V(r(r_*))=V(r_\ast)=V(i\Delta r_\ast)=V_{i}$, $A(r_\ast)=A(i\Delta r_\ast)=A_i$ and $B(r_\ast)=B(i\Delta r_\ast)=B_i$ equation \eqref{3.16} takes the form

-Then, by using as initial condition a Gaussian wave-packet of the form $\psi(r_\ast,t) = \exp\left[ -\frac{(r_\ast-c)^2}{2\sigma^2} \right]$ and $\psi(\rho_\ast,t<0) = 0$, where $c$ and $\sigma$ correspond to the median and width of the wave-packet, we can derive the time evolution of $u$
+Then, by using as initial condition a Gaussian wave-packet of the form $\psi(r_\ast,t) = \exp\left[ -(r_\ast-c)^2/(2\sigma^2) \right]$ and $\psi(\rho_\ast,t<0) = 0$, where $c$ and $\sigma$ correspond to the median and width of the wave-packet, we can derive the time evolution of $u$

-where the Courant-Friedrichs-Lewy condition requires $\Delta t/\Delta r_\ast < 1/(A_i B_i)$.
+where the Courant-Friedrichs-Lewy (CFL) condition requires $\Delta t/\Delta r_\ast < 1/(A_i B_i)$.
 To calculate the precise values of the potential $V_i$, we integrate numerically the equation for the tortoise coordinate and then solve with respect to the corresponding radial coordinate.
-Moreover we require the vanishing of perturbations at radial infinity by imposing reflective boundary boundary conditions $u_{i_{max}, j} = 0$, since our solution is asymptotically AdS (for further details regarding boundary conditions on asymptotically AdS compact objects, see \cite{Cardoso:2001bb,Berti:2009kk}).
+Moreover we require the vanishing of perturbations at radial infinity by imposing reflective boundary conditions $u_{i_{max}, j} = 0$, since our solution is effectively asymptotically AdS \cite{Cardoso:2001bb,Berti:2009kk}.
+For further details regarding the numerical scheme and its convergence see Appendix \ref{appB}.